Anthony McAuliffe: Post-war

 Following the war, McAuliffe held many positions, including Chief Chemical Officer of the Army Chemical Corps, and G-1, Head of Army Personnel.
-He returned to Europe as Commander of the Seventh Army in 1953, and Commander-in-Chief of the United States Army Europe in 1955.
+He returned to Europe as commander of the Seventh Army in 1953, and Commander-in-Chief of the United States Army Europe in 1955.
 He was promoted to four-star general in 1955.

-While still in the service, McAuliffe attended the premiere of Battleground in Washington D.C. on November 9, 1949.
+While still in the service, McAuliffe attended the premiere of Battleground in Washington D.C. on 9 November 1949.
 The film did not depict McAuliffe directly, but did show a scene of the Germans presenting their surrender demands and their confusion on receiving McAuliffe's reply.

 Retirement

 In 1956, McAuliffe retired from the army.
 He worked for American Cyanamid Corporation from 1956 to 1963 as vice president for personnel.
 He began a program to teach employees to maintain contact with local politicians.
 The company subsequently required all branch managers to at least introduce themselves to local politicians.
 McAuliffe also served as chairman of the New York State Civil Defense Commission from 1960 to 1963.

-After his retirement from American Cyanamid in 1963, McAuliffe resided in Chevy Chase, Maryland, until his death on August 10, 1975, age 77.
+After his retirement from American Cyanamid in 1963, McAuliffe resided in Chevy Chase, Maryland, until his death from leukemia on 10 August 1975, age 77.
 He is buried in Arlington National Cemetery.